ChrisWhealy/read-sap-odata-catalog/README.md

    SAP_CATALOGSERVICE_HOSTNAME=sapes5.sapdevcenter.com
    ```

-You could also enter the hostname of your own Gateway server, plus your own logon credentials.
+Assuming that your own Gateway server shares the same version of the `CATALOGSERVICE` OData service, you could enter the hostname of your server, plus your own logon credentials.

 ## Limitations